Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

-To estimate hardware cost, NAS methods use analytical formulas for quick approximations, albeit with less precision on complex designs; lookup tables (LUTs) leverage pre-measured data (e.g., layer-specific latency and energy in \cite{wang2020apq}); and simulation-based approaches, such as MnasNet~\cite{tan2019mnasnet}, offer detail at the expense of time.
-Machine learning models predict hardware behavior from architecture-hardware mappings~\cite{hsu2018monas, sood2019neunets, yang2020co, cai2018proxylessnas}, but rely on high-quality data.
+To estimate hardware cost, NAS methods use analytical formulas for quick approximations, albeit with less precision on complex designs; LUTs leverage pre-measured data (e.g., layer-specific latency and energy in \cite{wang2020apq}); and simulation-based approaches, such as mobile NAS (MNAS)~\cite{tan2019mnasnet}, offer detail at the expense of time.
+Machine learning models predict hardware behavior from architecture-hardware mappings~\cite{hsu2018monas, sood2019neunets, yang2020co, proxyless}, but rely on high-quality data.
 Hybrid approaches combine these methods.
 For instance, fast analytical or LUT-driven screening may precede more rigorous simulations or ML estimates for top-performing candidates.

+While NAS benchmarks are well established for ANNs, SpikeNAS-Bench~\cite{sun2025spikenas} represents the first benchmark explicitly designed for SNNaS.
+It provides a standardized, cell-based search space with spiking neuron operations and explicit temporal execution.
+Beyond accuracy, it adopts multi-objective evaluation metrics, including spike activity and synaptic operations, and supports proxy-based evaluation to reduce the cost of exhaustive SNN training.
+This benchmark enables controlled comparisons of NAS algorithms under consistent SNN-specific assumptions, addressing a key gap in prior SNNaS evaluation.